AcornHack/github-intro/README.md

-# github-intro
+# Hackathon GitHub Intro

-Introduction to GitHub
+Introduction into GitHub for Hackathon

+---

+View presentation on http:// ...